-Company development ‘requires a vast lead generation investment to keep it competitive in online marketing.
+Company development requires a vast lead generation investment to keep it competitive in online marketing.

-Online marketing has become a huge investment for small and big investors and has had tremendous growth especially in Singapore.
+Online marketing has become a huge investment for small and big investors and has had tremendous growth, especially in Singapore.

-Additionally, use of automated transactions places your business at the exposure of a larger area of online users.
+Additionally, the use of automated transactions places your business at the exposure of a larger area of online users.
 You can gain access to more potential buyers and also gives you an ideal platform for company marketing campaigns.

-The social media will build your business brand, or you may not have the same popularity in the coming days.
+Social media will build your business brand, or you may not have the same popularity in the coming days.
 You, therefore, need to have a marketing strategy that you will progressively build your business brand in unlimited duration.

-To have a business without a real webpage regarding an available, lead generating website with a blog feature is a cynical mistake.
+To have a business without a real webpage regarding an available, lead-generating website with a blog feature is a cynical mistake.

 The Productivity Solutions Grant (PSG) enables you to make changes to your business platforms frequently.
 The static sites that give you overnight traffic after posting are already outdated.